RedHatQuickCourses/rhods-qc-apps/7.hands-on-lab/README.md

 Use the `4.model_upload` notebook.

 * Create a data science pipeline.
- Note that, in the [pipelines quick course](https://redhatquickcourses.github.io/rhods-pipelines/rhods-pipelines/1.33/index.html) you already created a pipeline for offline fraud detection, that is, for classification of live transactions given a pretrained model file.
+ Note that, in the [pipelines quick course](https://redhatquickcourses.github.io/rhods-pipelines/rhods-pipelines/1.33/index.html) you already created a pipeline for offline scoring, that is, for classification of unlabeled transactions given a pretrained model file.

   In this case, you must build a pipeline to train a model.
  This pipeline must collect training data, preprocess the data, train the model, and upload the trained model.